BradPerbs/BradPerbs/README.md

-<h1 align="center">Sup, BPx33 Here 👋</h1>

-<h2 align="center">Front End Developer and Tech Nerd</h2>
+<h2 align="center">👋, I'm a SaaS builder</h2>

 ---

 ### 🧐 More About Me:

-- 🔭 I’m currently working on amazing projects using Vue.js.
+- 🌱 I’m currently working on multiple SaaS projects using Vue.js & GoLang.
-- 🌱 I’m currently building multiple SaaS
 - 💬 Ask me about Vue.js, JavaScript, or any tech-related stuff.
 - 📫 How to reach me: [bradperbs@gmail.com](mailto:bradperbs@gmail.com)
 - ⚡ Fun fact: I play League Of Legends and go to the gym very often.